 As discussed in Section 3.10, Hazardous Materials and Wastes, construction of the Build Alternatives would generate hazardous waste consisting of welding materials, fuel and lubricant containers, paint and solvent containers, and cement products containing strong basic or acidic chemicals.
-Demolition of older buildings could also generate hazardous waste (e.g., asbestoscontaining materials and lead-based paint).
-The Authority would handle, store, and dispose of all hazardous waste in accordance with applicable requirements, including the Resource Conservation and Recovery Act (Section 3.10, Hazardous Materials and Wastes).
-HMW-IAMF#7 requires a certified hazardous waste collection company to deliver the waste to an authorized hazardous waste management facility for recycling and disposal.
-The Authority will adhere to relevant laws related to hazardous waste handling and storage.
-Hazardous wastes will be disposed of at permitted landfills throughout Southern California in accordance with federal, State, and local regulations.
+Demolition of older buildings could also generate hazardous waste (e.g., asbestos-containing materials and lead-based paint).
+As discussed above, tunneling would produce hazardous spoils, which would generate both contaminated and non-contaminated spoils.